kurtosis-tech/autogpt-package/README.md

 To add support for more plugins simply create an issue or create a PR adding an entry to [`plugins.star`](https://github.com/kurtosis-tech/autogpt-package/blob/main/plugins.star).

-NOTE - If you run AutoGPT with plugins; we are using our own image published at `h4ck3rk3y/autogpt`.
-We are tracking the update to use the official 0.3.0 image in: https://github.com/kurtosis-tech/autogpt-package/issues/27.

 ## Development

 Kurtosis has an extension available on [VSCode](https://marketplace.visualstudio.com/items?itemName=Kurtosis.kurtosis-extension) that allows you to develop Kurtosis